AliceRivi14/Assignment2_ExpRoLab/README.md

     This function is used to move the robot joint and to detect the markers.

     In particular the robot arm is set in the 'HomePose' configuration and the RGB joint is move looking at the ground from 0 to 3.14.
-In this way it looks at all markers placed on the ground.
+In this way it looks at all markers.

 ### Marker Server node